Gallista Gallery

 Artwork on exhibit in a gallery or museum environment often has an anonymous quality.
 It becomes disassociated from the artist, disembodied if you will.
 In his intentionally casual portraits that reunite artists with their work, Eric Lane explores and celebrates the Art Driven Lives of more than 40 San Antonio artists, including Rolando Briseño, Franco Mondini-Ruiz, Jane Madrigal, Russell Stephenson, Vanessa Hill, Albert Alvarez, David Zamora Casas, and Raul Castellanos.

-, says photographer Eric Lane.
+I believe that the only life worth living is the art-driven life, says photographer Eric Lane.
 Without art there is no life.
 After our basic needs are met – food, water, housing, security, etc. – there remains one last deep-seated need inside all of us: to create.
 For the last 20+ years I have been photographing artists surrounded by their creations.
 My images are primarily spontaneous, shot in public spaces at openings, receptions, and alternative venues.
 I try to capture the connection between the artist and his or her work, how it reflects who they are and what they ‘see.

 Joe Lopez, artist/owner, Gallista Gallery.